elissw/highstyle/README.md

-# highstyle: Visualisation package for Mowiz
+# highstyle: R custom visualisation package

 highstyle is an R package containing standardised R functions for visualising data.
 This way you create visually consistant plots across projects without having to repeatedly rewrite, copy, or retrieve previously used code snippets.